How to prepare for CAT exam

 For Logical Reasoning you better start with solving some puzzles, It will be fun.
 Solving puzzles trains your brain to view a problem in a different way, It will make you sharp.
 Accuracy is the key here, so you better practice it regularly.

 For Verbal Ability, you have to read, A lot actually.
 Don’t prepare for it the way you prepare for Quantitative Aptitude.
 But, You need to read very carefully so that you can evaluate answers critically.
-Speed reading is not an ideal way for preparation.
+Speed reading is not an ideal way of preparation.
 Have you ever seen the Traffic Boards quoting “Speed thrills-but Kills”?
 Well here’s too it kills your chances.
 While attempting the exam remember that.

 No Matter how many times you prepare random questions in Verbal Ability you can’t speed up your answering time.
-Because every question is fundamentally different to other.
+Because every question is fundamentally different from others.
 If you speed up then you will miss many things and fall into Traps.
 Here’s you better be Tortoise than Rabbit to win this Race.
 Again “ Slow and steady wins the Race,” say it in your heart three Times and then we can move on to next Para.
 Come on Say it, I can wait.

 Verbal Section is all about testing your Reading Skills.
 Here, skills don’t mean fast reading or your vocabulary knowledge but it is about testing how well do you understand what you’re reading.
 So build a habit of reading books a lot.
 Find Books which you’re interested in and start reading it until you finished it.
 If you do so you will get used to the habit of reading and will have no problem while attempting CAT. or else, well it’s better not to talk about it.
 I know you will start reading. don’t you!?